neondatabase/website/content/guides/feature-flags-sveltekit.md

 ### Creating a Conditional User Experience

 Now, let's look at how the feature flag value can be used in the user interface to conditionally render UI elements.
 This will allow you to accept payments via PayGM if the `fast_payments` feature flag is enabled.
-To do that, add the following snippet to `+page.svelte` file:
+To do that, use the following code in `+page.svelte` file:

 ```svelte
 <script lang="ts">